sewar-kh/Snake_Game-Sewar_edition/README.md

 Inspiration
 This game was developed for my final project as part of the Code in Place 2025 course, inspired by the classic Nokia Snake game.

-🔗 Code in Place 2025 Final Project Showcase
+🔗 Code in Place 2025 **Final Project Showcase**
-👉 Sewar's Snake Game – Showcase Page
+👉 Sewar's Snake Game – Showcase Page :

+Check out my final project on the [Code in Place 2025 Showcase](https://codeinplace.stanford.edu/2025/showcase?project=67hLvjZYvncycxjGOeLwJIpFXri2).

 Created with ❤️ by Sewar Kharman